Zero-Down-Time/kubezero/releases/v1.22/README.md

 on 1.21 nodes until the metrics module is upgraded, due to underlying OS changes

 ### Logging
+- `elastic-operator-0` might be stuck in `CrashLoopBackoff` until all of the controllers are updated due to the CRD removals in 1.22
-- `logging-fluent-bit` will go into `CrashLoopBackoff` on 1.21 nodes, until logging module is upgraded, due to underlying OS changes
+- `logging-fluent-bit` will go into `CrashLoopBackoff` or stuck in `ContainerCreating` on 1.21 nodes, until logging module is upgraded, due to underlying OS changes